 The Province of St Mary the Virgin

-Formerly an independent Continuing Anglican body, this province was received into the Apostolic Episcopal Church in 2021 and has missions and parishes across the Spanish-speaking world.
-It is especially devoted to the Use of Sarum.
+Formerly an independent Continuing Anglican body, this province was received into the Apostolic Episcopal Church in October 2021 with missions and parishes across the Spanish-speaking world.
+It was especially devoted to the Use of Sarum.
+It was released from the Apostolic Episcopal Church in June 2022 and thereby became independent once more.

 St John’s Society for Welfare and Service